The Language of Generalization: Case Study 1: Generic Language

-Our underspecified-threshold model considers how well the generalization would bring a naive interpreter's prior distribution on prevalence \(P(p)\) (Eq. \ref{eq:L0}; e.g., the prevalence of laying eggs among other animals) in line with the referent prevalence (\(p\) in Eq. \ref{eq:S1}; e.g, the prevalence of laying eggs among robins).
-There are several substantive components to this hypothesis: (a) context in the form of a prior distribution over prevalence \(P(p)\), (b) endorsement as a decision-theoretic process of uttering the generalization vs.~not uttering it, and (c) vagueness in the semantics of a generalization.
+Our underspecified-threshold model considers how well the generalization would bring a naive interpreter's prior distribution on prevalence \(P(p)\) (Eq. \ref{eq:L0}; e.g., the prevalence of laying eggs among other animals) in line with the speaker's belief about the referent prevalence (\(p\) in Eq. \ref{eq:S1}; e.g, the prevalence of laying eggs among robins).
+As described in the \emph{Baseline Models for Quantitative Comparisons}, there are several substantive components to this hypothesis: (a) property knowledge in the form of a prior distribution over prevalence \(P(p)\), (b) endorsement as a decision-theoretic process of uttering the generalization vs.~not uttering it, and (c) vagueness in the semantics of a generalization.
 We construct an alternative, lesioned model by removing the vagueness in meaning, assigning a fixed semantics to the generalization (i.e., analogous to the quantified statements) but keeping the prior and the decision-theoretic architecture in place.
 There are no correspondingly simple ways to lesion the other two components (context or speaker decision) while still producing a model that makes quantitative, context-sensitive predictions.